Rajarajeshwari Nagar, Bengaluru

-Rajarajeshwari Nagar, officially Rajarajeshwari Nagara is a western suburb of Bengaluru, Karnataka, India.
+Rajarajeshwari Nagar, commonly referred to as RR Nagar, is a western suburb of Bengaluru, Karnataka, India.
 It is located in the southwestern part of Bengaluru along the Mysore Road, with Nagarbhavi and the Bangalore University to the north and north-west, Hosakerehalli to the east and Kengeri to the south-west.
 There is a prominent arch-shaped structure on Mysore Road which serves as the most popular entrance to this locality.